droidian/unl0kr/README.md

   - Works great on my laptop keyboard but occasionally drops keys on my Ergodox EZ)
 - On-screen keyboard control via touchscreen (tested on PinePhone)
 - Switching on-screen keyboard layout at runtime (layouts still to be refined, currently only supports US English and German)
+- Switching between light and dark theme at runtime

 ## To do